-Head of Customer Content Experience
+Head of Online Medical Content

 Audiology Expert

-Hearing loss can affect one or both ears and in many cases, individuals experience bilateral hearing loss, meaning hearing impairment in both ears.
+Hearing loss can affect one or both ears, and in many cases, individuals experience bilateral hearing loss, meaning hearing impairment in both ears.
 When it comes to managing hearing loss, using hearing aids for both ears can provide significant benefits.

 This article explores the advantages of binaural hearing aids, which are designed to be worn in both ears.
 By understanding the advantages of binaural amplification, individuals with bilateral hearing loss can make informed decisions about their hearing health.

-You might have started the process of getting your hearing checked and with that comes an array of questions about how to go about it.
-You might even be wondering "Do I really need two hearing aids?" and you wouldn't be the only one, as this is a popular query at Hearing Aid UK.
+You might have started the process of getting your hearing checked, and with that comes an array of questions about how to go about it.
+You might even be wondering, "Do I really need two hearing aids?" and you wouldn't be the only one, as this is a popular query at Hearing Aid UK.

-If you are considering hearing aids but are uncertain as to whether or not you need two then this information may be of use.
 The vast majority of people with hearing loss suffer from impairment in both ears.
 Having hearing loss in one ear only is quite rare and usually requires a medical referral.

-When someone is being referred to me by a GP - I am assuming that the person has a hearing loss in both ears.
-This is generally because most people have hearing loss in both ears - even more so if the hearing loss is age-related.
+When someone is being referred to me by a GP, I am assuming that the person has a hearing loss in both ears.
+This is generally because most people have hearing loss in both ears, even more so if the hearing loss is age-related.

-When choosing spectacles, nobody in their right mind would tell their optician to put the plain glass on one side so why question a hearing aid audiologist?
+When choosing spectacles, nobody in their right mind would tell their optician to put the plain glass on one side, so why question a hearing aid audiologist?
 One reason may be the cost involved.
-An average hearing aid costs around £1000 and having two aids doubles this cost.
+An average hearing aid costs around £1000, and having two aids doubles this cost.

-Historically the NHS used to provide one hearing aid to most people unless their hearing loss was more severe.
-The public’s perception was therefore that only people with particularly bad hearing need two hearing aids.
-Gladly this is no longer the case, and most patients are now fitted with two hearing aids with the NHS service.
+Historically, the NHS used to provide one hearing aid to most people unless their hearing loss was more severe.
+The public’s perception was, therefore, that only people with particularly bad hearing need two hearing aids.

 We would always advise wearing two hearing aids, as you will simply hear better if you do.
-A hearing loss in both ears is called bilateral hearing and because we only have one brain it is also easier for the brain to distinguish and process sound signals from both ears.
+A hearing loss in both ears is called bilateral hearing, and because we only have one brain, it is also easier for the brain to distinguish and process sound signals from both ears.

-Apart from the obvious need for amplification to each impaired ear and solid research into the matter, there are several other significant reasons why two hearing aids are better than one – assuming the person has hearing loss in both ears.
+Apart from the obvious need for amplification to each impaired ear and solid research into the matter, there are several other significant reasons why two hearing aids are better than one, assuming the person has hearing loss in both ears.

 There are also a handful of exceptions to wearing two hearing aids, which you can read further down the page.
 But let's start with some of the facts that indicate that two hearing aids are better than one.